adamhsparks/Epicrop.jl/docs/src/man/hlipmodel.md

 # Modelling Disease Epidemics

-Epicrop supplies one function, `hlipmodel` that can be used to predict unmanaged plant disease epidemics.
+Epicrop a basic function, `hlipmodel` that can be used to predict unmanaged plant disease epidemics.
-Predefined values for the EPIRICE model can be found in Savary _et al._ (2012) for the following diseases of rice: bacterial blight, brown spot, leaf blast, sheath blight, tungro.
+Predefined values for the EPIRICE model can be found in Savary _et al._ (2012) for the following diseases of rice: bacterial blight, brown spot, leaf blast, sheath blight, tungro and are included as helper functions that simplify running the model, `bacterialblight`, `brownspot`, `leafblast`, `sheathblight`, and `tungro`.
 Given other parameters, the model framework is capable of modelling other diseases using the methods as described by Savary _et al._ (2012).

 ```julia
 hlipmodel(